hands-on-engineering/labs/ltspice/lab1/planning.md

 ### Disclaimer

-This lab glosses over topics I believe were not relevant to being able to complete the end goal of simulation with SPICE.
+This lab glosses over topics I believe were not relevant to being able to complete the end goal of simulation with SPICE (which you will do in lab 2 if you choose to continue).
 A partial list of some topics that this manual hand-waves over is below, and hopefully if you enjoyed this lab you will go on to explore these in more depth in future classes:
 - Dependent voltage and current sources